-- Pe'Er, Saltz, and Frank [1] chose an extremely simple system in which it is easy to observe real individuals in corridors: mate-finding by butterflies. - Many butterfly species adopt a hilltopping strategy to mate: They simply move uphill until they are concentrated on hilltops where they can meet and mate. - The proposed model is an example of how simple a model can be and still capture the essence of a system with regard to a certain question.
+- Pe'Er, Saltz, and Frank [4] chose an extremely simple system in which it is easy to observe real individuals in corridors: mate-finding by butterflies. - Many butterfly species adopt a hilltopping strategy to mate: They simply move uphill until they are concentrated on hilltops where they can meet and mate. - The proposed model is an example of how simple a model can be and still capture the essence of a system with regard to a certain question. - Because the model is so simple, we avoid brainstorming to proceed directly to the ODD protocol formulation.

-Visually [1]
+Visually [4]